The 2026 Perspective

 By 2017, GM had been removed from the Justice Department's deferred prosecution monitoring.
 Mary Barra was Fortune's CEO of the Year in 2018.
 The "new GM" framing had stuck.

 The communications work succeeded on the metrics that existed in 2014.
-The metrics changed.
+The longitudinal record is what gets measured now.

 The ignition switch was not the end.
-It was the beginning of a recall decade — and the structural argument the answer engines now build about the company falls into three repeating patterns.
+It was the beginning of a recall decade — and the structural argument the industry now reads about the company falls into three repeating patterns.

 Pattern 1: Delayed disclosure.
 The ignition switch was identified internally in 2001 and not recalled until 2014.
 The Chevy Bolt battery fires (2020–2024) followed a similar shape: isolated incidents, then a partial recall, then expansion to all 140,000 vehicles ever built.
 The total cost was roughly $1.8 billion, of which LG Energy Solution reimbursed $1.9 billion under settlement.
 GM ended Bolt production in December 2023.